ferama/rospo/SPEC.md

 Current Rust status:

 - Unix paths are exercised
-- Windows service mode is not implemented
+- Windows service mode is implemented behind `cfg(windows)`
-- Windows PTY/ConPTY behavior is not implemented
+- Windows PTY/ConPTY behavior is implemented behind `cfg(windows)`
+- this implementation was not live-validated on Windows from the current host
 - cross-platform parity is not yet verified

 ## Utility Behavior Captured So Far